Kenneth-lekeanyi/eks-cicd-demo/README.md

 - There are a series of commands to run in order to set up the EKS cluster.
 All these commands are found in this Git Repo file. ***https://github.com/Kenneth-lekeanyi/eks-cicd-demo/blob/master/IAM%20%26%20Others/eks-cluster-nodes-setup.txt***

 1) To create the EKS cluster without node group, Use this command.
 Copy the command as a block of code, and run it in your EC2 Deployer.
+# To create the EKS cluster without nodegroup
 `eksctl create cluster --name=eks-cicd-dev-cluster \
                       --region=us-east-1 \
                       --zones=us-east-1a,us-east-1b \